 This game is such a blast to watch because in the middle of the kids racing, you have multiple minds trying to strategize a game to win, but they also need to be fast.
 It’s a great way to wear them out, too!
 I saw a version of this game on Facebook I think, but they were all using bean bags or shirts or something and I thought there was a better way to do it.
 So I came up with this DIY Tic Tac Toe Tag Game version so all of us could recreate the fun while making the game more fun for the kids.
 Have you guys (or your kids) ever played this game?
 What do you think, do the Xs and Os improve gameplay?

-If you liked this fun kids activity, be sure to see our Nerf Battle Paint Splatter T-shirts we did with our boys!
+If you liked this fun kids activity, and making messes outside, be sure to try out our Nerf Battle Paint Splatter T-shirts we did with our boys!